spikedoanz/from-bits-to-intelligence/README.md

 11. autograd
     - written in python
     - start with scalar autograd, micrograd style
-    - then support vectors, then tensors
+    - then vectors, then tensors
-    - combine with tensor library

 12. actual machine learning
     - string parsing